biggie-boss/LoreRim/README.md

 ### Bugfixes

+- Deleted quite literally 10's of thousands of loose files that had no purpose.
+Should both speed up load times and improve performance.
 - Followers breaking with the fishing idle
 - Removed all locked chests have keys patches and made my own unified patch
 - Combed through all container records for consistency